"I feel like I can conquer anything when I leave one of your workshops"

 New Tiered Pricing Model

-For the New Year, we are trialling a new Tiered Pricing Model with the aim of making our School of Improv programme more open to more people.
+For the New Year, we are trialling a new Tiered Pricing Model with the aim of making our School of Improv programme more open to more people - especially during these difficult times when the cost-of-living crisis is proving to be challenging for many, and a respite from the stress is needed more than ever.
 If this proves to be generally liked and is sustainable to operate, it will continue in the Spring.

 WHICH PRICE SHOULD I PAY?

-Read the following ‘guidance’ to help you decide if you should pay the ‘Standard Price’ or ‘Accessible Price’ (replaces Concessions) or if you could benefit from a ‘Supported Place’ (replaces Assisted Place).
+The following will help you decide if you should pay the ‘Standard Price’ or ‘Accessible Price’ (replaces Concessions) or if you could benefit from a ‘Supported Place’ (replaces Assisted Place).

 For clarity, if you’re buying a ticket for someone else, the price relates to them personally, as the attendee.
 You may wish to purchase a 🎁 gift voucher instead.